Generic Name: apalutamide (AP a LOOT a mide)

 What is apalutamide?

-Apalutamide is used together with another hormone or with surgical castration (removal of the testicles).
+Apalutamide is used together with a gonadotropin-releasing hormone (GnRH) or with surgical castration (removal of the testicles).

 Apalutamide may also be used for purposes not listed in this medication guide.